HOME > PRIDE INVESTIGATION

 Let me know.
 Every page has a link to a contact form which you can use to email me and usually that will reach me within five minutes.

 No I don't hate or 'have it in' for anyone.
-I think some of the people in our community have got used to a free ride and are unaccustomed to any criticism or being challenged.
+I think some people in our community got used to there being no scrutiny and are unaccustomed to any criticism or being challenged.
 Even though some receive and handle large amounts of money given by the public in the name of charity.

 Just because I question some of the things they do, that doesn't mean I hate them as an individual.

 I have done in the past.
-As long ago as 1991 I spent a week shooting and editing a video to be sold to raise money for the Village Charity.
-Here's the box cover (which I designed using DTP software on the Amstrad PCW).
+As long ago as 1991 I spent a week shooting and editing a video to be sold to raise money for the Village Charity (supposedly — that's another story...).
+Here's the box cover which I designed using DTP software on the Amstrad PCW.

-However I believe that commercial interests have no right to control Manchester's LGBT Pride event, fence off the gay village and charge for entry.
+I believe commercial interests have no right to control Manchester's LGBT Pride event in the way they do.
 Pride needs to change, regardless of what alternatives are around.

-The site is number three in the results on Google when searching for 'manchester pride' so a lot of people read it.
-Many realise that the gay press now presents an uncritical view, so are looking for an alternative voice and information which they find online.
+The site has been prominent in the search results for years, so a lot of people read it.
+Many realise that the gay press now presents an uncritical view, are looking for an alternative voice and information which they find online.

 Sometimes it is necessary to mention certain inviduals as part of reporting.
 Other times I refer to them by their role or job.
 But I don't condone gratuitous personal attacks or abuse.